Rowdy Tellez Player Props: Brewers vs. Padres

 Rowdy Tellez At The Plate

-- Tellez is hitting .189 with a double, three home runs and six walks.
+- Tellez has nine hits, which is tops among Milwaukee hitters this season, while batting .214 with six extra-base hits.

+- Among qualified hitters, he ranks 151st in batting average, while his on-base percentage ranks 135th and he is 25th in slugging.

-- Tellez has had a base hit in six of 11 games this season, and multiple hits once.
+- Tellez has gotten a hit in seven of 12 games this year (58.3%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.